MuckRock/documentcloud-frontend/src/lib/components/viewer/README.md

 ## Navigation

-Navigating the viewer is done through URL, which ensure viewer state flows one way, and that viewer states are linkable.
+Navigating the viewer is done through URL, which ensures viewer state flows one way, and that viewer states are linkable.